quimortiz/quimortiz.github.io/index.md

 Feel free to contact me if you are interested in collaborations or doing a MSc Thesis in our group (priority will be given to students enrolled at TU Berlin).
-I currently have several open MSc projects to combine nonlinear optimization/motion planning with supervised/reinforcement learning, with an application to robotics.
+I currently have several open MSc projects to combine nonlinear optimization/motion planning with supervised/reinforcement learning in robotics.

 Email: quimortiz21 (at) gmail (dot) com